 13) Absinthe Bar

 Well, it would be rude not to!
 Don’t worry, you won’t be necking 70% shots.
 All of it is mixed with water and actually tastes quite nice.
-We even went to a pub and had a choice of absinthe cocktails, where I had the apple strudel, hands down better than 90% of the cocktails I’ve had before (the only one that beats it is the pina colada).
+We even went to a pub and had a choice of absinthe cocktails, where I had the apple strudel, hands down better than 90% of the cocktails I’ve had before (the only one that beats it is the espresso martini).

-15) The Horror Bar
+14) The Nightmare Horror Bar

 Prague seriously does love its horror scene!
 With famous characters from classic horror movies (plus the not so great movies that sit at the bottom of the IMDB list), the bar feels really unique and the drinks are all cleverly named after horror characters.
 They are all served in a horror glass and the extra touch is often what stands out, such as the ice being shaped like an eye ball in our cocktails.

-16) Find The Umbrella Hanging Man/Woman of Prague
+15) Find The Umbrella Hanging Man/Woman of Prague

 We had heard about the hanging man of Prague, which sounded quite creepy, but a great photo opp.
 However we never managed to find this illustrious character.
 We were happily surprised to bump into the umbrella hanging woman of Prague though, which seemed a bit less creepy and more Mary Poppins.
 Or maybe that’s the British in me.

-17) The Crawling Babies
+16) The Crawling Babies

 We stumbled upon these while walking to the Lennon Wall and it was a complete surprise.
 A symbol of the city, these creepy looking creatures are something you would find in a Tim Burton film or a nightmare after eating too much cheese (there is no such thing as too much cheese).
 I’m not sure if you are meant to jump up for a picture however it was too tempting.

-18) Visit Old Town Square
+17) Visit Old Town Square

 This is another one of those things you are meant to do, with all the statues and famous buildings, however it is very much a tourist trap, so make sure not to eat here or buy anything.
+The cafes charge twice the amount of anywhere else in Prague, while they hide the prices with their menus, so don’t be fooled and go a bit further.

-19) Medieval Dining Experience
+18) Medieval Dining Experience

 We first tried one of these in London and we loved it, you just lose yourself in the scene and imagine yourself in a Game of Thrones scenario.